Mrthomas20121-Mods/WoodDeco/Wood Deco Compat/README.md

-# WoodDeco
+# WoodDecoCompat
-Add new wood decorative blocks to minecraft.
+Add Compat between Wood Deco and other mods.